Feedback

 Room 2.28, Second Floor, CSL

 This workshop will be based on how Cardiff Metropolitan University leveraged data-driven insights and IoT technology to put people first in redefining its approach to campus development.
-The session will explore the role of technology in informing our understanding of utilisation, the internal environment of buildings, and addressing the performance gap to reduce energy consumption, carbon and cost.
-Attendees will learn how the Cardiff Met project exposed gaps between perception and reality in space usage; enhanced environmental efficiency; identified opportunities for significant cost and carbon reductions that resulted in a £5.1M, 402T CO2 saving in year 1; and led to subsequent savings in energy consumption with relevance to all buildings.
-This session will evidence the scale of opportunity to use technology to support estate leaders to prioritise investment, to inform the briefing process for new facilities, (re)validate commissioning.
+This session will explore the role of technology in informing our understanding of utilisation, the internal environment of buildings, and addressing the performance gap to reduce energy consumption, carbon and cost.
+Attendees will learn how the Cardiff Met project exposed gaps between perception and reality in space usage; enhanced environmental efficiency; identified opportunities for significant cost and carbon reductions that resulted in a £5.1M, 402T CO2 saving in year 1; and led to subsequent savings in energy consumption with relevance to all buildings, and a further 0.5GW energy saving in the year to date.
+This session will evidence the scale of opportunity to use technology to support estate leaders to prioritise investment and efficiencies.

 Speaker: Graham Lewis, Chief Officer University Environments and Property, Cardiff Metropolitan University